Fouzi-Haidar/Assignment_1/README.md

-this is the first assignment
+this is the first assignment - Done by two partners